resthub/resthub.org/backbone-stack.rst

            ...
        }

 You also natively beneficate of custom validation callbacks allowing to render validation errors in a form structured with `Twitter Bootstrap`_.

+Since the 2.1.0 version, Resthub provides **server to client validation bindings features** in order to define constraints only once.
+See :ref:`resthub-validation` for details.

 Backbone Query Parameters
 -------------------------